rwb/c200/README.md

 1. Question received on Thursday 4/24/25: I think there's an error in problem 1 of Assignment 3.
 It says that there are 127 patients in the cohort and that 33 relapsed and 87 did not relapse.
 I assume 127 is supposed to be 120, however I just want to make sure that the relapse/did not relapse frequencies are correct before I start working on the problem.
 My response: Thank you, it was an error.
 I've corrected it above.

-*Note*: Questions for Assignment #3 are now closed.

 ### Lesson 23 - Tuesday 4/29/25

 * Reminder #1: Assignment #3 is due at 11:59pm on Thursday 5/1/25 (on ELMS).